YellowLemon571/Backpacks/README.md

 - `backpacks.craft` - Allows crafting of backpacks.

 # Crafting Recipe
 This is the backpack's default crafting recipe.
-Recipes can be changed either in the config or in-game with the /backpackrecipe command.
+Recipes can be changed either in the config or in-game with the recipe sub-command.

 ![image](https://i.imgur.com/dSPQvU8.png "Default Crafting Recipe")